FollettSchoolSolutions/perfmon4j/readme.txt

 - Extracted shared functionality for system names and group out of the SQLAppender class and into the base class SytemNamesAndGroupsAppender.

-- Significant enhancements for maping IntervalMonitors to Appenders.
+- Significant enhancements for mapping IntervalMonitors to Appenders.
 In addition to the existing monitor patterns: ('.' or './') for parent only; (./*) for parent and children;
 (/*) for children only; (./**) for parents, children and all descendents; and (/**) for children and all descendents you can now specify a wild card pattern.